owenpercoco/Amex-Challenge/README.md

 task 1:
 Making the application production ready:
 I decided to add an environment variable file to store the API url since its duplicated in more than one place.
+After that I added some simple prettierrc & eslint configurations, for established code quality.

 task 2: